-Chairman of the Board of Söderbergföretagen.
-Board member of Blinkfyrar, Constant Clean, Elisolation, Nordic Plastics Group, Motala Intressenter and SEAB Nordic.
+Chairman of the Board and founder of Söderbergföretagen.
 Member of the Lund School of Economics Management Advisory Board.
 Board member of My Special Day Foundation.
 Former positions include the President and CEO of Bröderna Edstrand and senior positions in Dahl Invest AB, Fosselius & Alpen and Esselte.

-Shareholding in Ratos (own and related parties): 14,517,996 Class A shares, 4,273,000 Class B shares
+Shareholding in Ratos (own and related parties): 14,517,996 Class A shares, 4,381,750 Class B shares